 EXEC CleanUpSchema 'MySchema', 't' -- debug GO EXEC CleanupSchema 'MySchema', 'w' -- work for me

-These are the known limitations of the script
+Below are the known limitations of the script

 - It can not drop a PK table in the schema with an XML index or Spatial index defined